CGL offers temporary jobs and internships for students including:

 Apply for a work placement at CGL

-We currently have a vacancy for an undergraduate placement at our Exeter office, starting in August 2017.
-Other vacancies have been filled until 2018.
 We normally offer two to three work placements per year to help undergraduates typically in civil engineering or geology to develop their careers in geotechnical and geoenvironmental engineering.
-You are welcome to register your interest for 2018 – please use the form below and enter “Work placement 2018” in the first box titled “Position applied for”.
+Please register your interest for 2019 using the form below and enter ‘Work placement 2019’ in the first box titled ‘Position applied for’.